TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts and ends with half its defined size.
-In the middle of the animation, it grows to reach 1,5 times its defined size.
+In this example, the diamond starts and ends at half its defined size.
+In the middle of the animation, it grows to reach 1,5 times its original size.

 ### Skew

 The `skew` animation transforms an object along an oblique angle.
 It distorts each point of the SVG element that is not directly located on the X and Y axises by a certain angle in the horizontal and vertical directions.
-The greater the value is, the most distorted the object will be.

-The expression can use one or two values.
-Each value represents the amount of skewing in one direction.
-It can be written `skew(ax)`, `skew(ax, ay)`, `skewX(a)`, or `skewY(a)`, where `a` is an `<angle>`.
+The syntax uses one or two values.
+The skew animation is written `skew(ax)`, `skew(ax, ay)`, `skewX(a)`, or `skewY(a)`, where `a` is an `<angle>`.
 The amount of skewing is defined by the values of an `<angle>`.
-The angle value can expressed in degree like `90deg`, in turn from `-1` to `1` where 0 is neutral, like `0.25 turn`, or in radius like `1.64rad`.
-If you are using degrees, a positive skew angle lies between 0 and 90 degrees, and a negative skew angle lies between -90 degrees and 0 degree.
+The greater your value is, the most distorted the object is.

+The value is followed by a unit.

+Possible `<angle>` units are:

+* degrees, like `90deg`
+* turns, like `1.5turn`
+* radians, like `1.64rad`

 ```svg
         <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">